bncmn/cypress-bot/README.md

 /yvr                                          # (yvr.js)
 /give-me-a-quote                              # (fetchquote.js)
 ```
+### Message Filter
+This bot implements a message filter that can be configured through `/events/messageFilter.js`.
+As I originally implemented this feature as part of an April fools event in my server, the current filter (implemented in the `containsReferencesToLeague(inputString)` function) tracks usages of terms related to the game "League of Legends".
+You can change this function (and its name) to fit your use-case.
+Currently, this feature is (hastily) disabled.
 ### Some notes
 * The current implementation of `/magic8ball` can be skewed to favour certain types of responses.
 The comments for `roll8ball()` in `randomizer.js` describe this functionality in detail.
 * `/yvr` and `/give-me-a-quote` are purpose-built for my own personal server.